project-sunbird/project-sunbird.github.io/pages/developer-docs/how-to-guide/how_to_create_user.md

             "userId": "4eec2f70-b821-42b9-9694-8a08587715af"
         }

-2.Save the created user ID
+2. Save the created user ID

-3.The user (John Pal), with is created under the XYZ organization
+3. The user (John Pal), with is created under the XYZ organization

 ### Concepts covered